 Green rock of the national park

 Day Trip to Mount Teide by Car

-So we made a day trip by car to this stunning place, with the family.
-We were four adults and four children from 1 to 7 years and as always we were driving with two cars.
-We don’t fit in one car so we always rent two.
+To see the magic crater, we made a day trip by car with the family.
+We were four adults and four children from 1 to 7 years and, as always, were driving with two cars.
+As so many people don’t fit in one car, we have to rent two.

-This all became a mini adventure and one of our Tenerife highlights that our one year olds won’t remember – but we others will.
-Fantastic nature, strange stones, mountains above clouds, moon landscape and sandy paths – and a self-made picnic lunch on our 3,5 km hike.
+That became an adventure and our Tenerife highlight that our one year olds won’t remember – but we others will.
+Fantastic nature, strange stones, mountains above clouds, moon landscape and sandy paths.
+And we will also remember our outdoor picnic lunch on our 3,5 km Roques de Garcia hike.